10 school uniform statistics

 The report also showed interesting results when it comes to bullying, with 6 in 10 parents saying they think if children wear uniform this would counteract bullying.

-Three quarters of British children wear uniform supplied by the Schoolwear Association, whose members sign up to a code of conduct that includes ethical overseas manufacturing.
+It seems that our British morals are strong, since a huge three quarters of British children wear ethical school uniform supplied by the Schoolwear Association, whose members sign up to a code of conduct that includes ethical overseas manufacturing.
+This highlights the importance for mainstream uniform suppliers to track and monitor where their uniforms are produced and how they are made, including the conditions in factories where the school uniforms are made.

 The Schoolwear Association represents all those involved in the supply of school specific uniform including retailers, manufacturers and schools.
 It promotes best practice among its 200 members.